jastabile/terraform-production-ready-s3/README.md

 # Introduction

-This repository contains a Terraform example to create a production-ready S3 bucket: secure, performant, reliable, and observable enough for on-going operational use, following snyc recommendations.
+This repository contains a Terraform example to create a production-ready S3 bucket: secure, performant, reliable, and observable enough for on-going operational use, following snyk recommendations.
+Terraform is modularized to make it reusable across multiple environments.

 ## Requirements